MUTX Documentation

 Protection modes

-- Password (default) — Requires password for sensitive operations
+- Password (default) — Requires a password for sensitive operations.

-- KeyFile — Uses a local file or remote URL as the encryption key
+- KeyFile — Uses the contents of a local file or an HTTPS URL as the encryption password.

 Common actions